Statutory Roles And Qualifications Of The Company Secretary

 At the level of our world today, a company secretary should not only be master of these main activities above; the office demands much more knowledge over and above those skills, the internal routine of the organization he/she serves, as well as current affairs and public relations.

 The qualification of secretary to a limited liability company registered under CAMA 1990 is already specified by s.295 of the Act.
 Such position would necessarily require the knowledge of business and industrial community.
 Some may call for inept knowledge of management, organization and business methods.
 Others may need higher administrative skills.

 Occasions do arise when company activities attract public notice and attention.
 The Annual General Meeting may attract such public attention; anniversaries, jubilee and centenary celebration or even launch of new products.
 The media may be specifically invited, or attend on their own volition.
 Then there may be impromptu session of questions and answers; or a press interview.
 An unprepared Company Secretary may fall into the danger of not presenting the company’s point of view or profile properly.
 Being abreast of the company’s mission, activities and profile is the antidote.

 He/she should be conversant with the various aspects of local government income and expenditure.
-There is also increasing political awareness and hong kong company formation of pressure groups which the Secretary should be prepared to contend with.
+There is also increasing political awareness and company incorporation hong kong of pressure groups which the Secretary should be prepared to contend with.
 The commission recommended an extended duties of a Secretary to include circulating minutes of past meetings; reminds all the members of Board meetings and carrying on any other duties assigned by the Board.
 Further, a Secretary should have ostensible authority to sign contracts, employ staff, hire car and manage office on behalf of the company.
 A fine of N400 shall be imposed on any company which contravenes these provisions.